 It often takes up to 8 months for a vulnerability to be detected, prioritized, and remediated – making your application a sitting duck.
 When your team does learn of a vulnerability, you need to act quickly to remediate the problem.

-A recent study by Ponemon showed that the average time to detect, prioritize, and remediate one vulnerability is 85.9 minutes.
+Studies show that the average time to detect, prioritize, and remediate one vulnerability is 7 hours.